fkie-cad/COMIDDS/content/datasets/casinolimit.md

 ***

 ### Overview
-The CasinoLimit dataset is a set of labelled logs collected from 114 individual attack campaigns, all performed against (copies of) the same target during the Breizh CTF 2024.
+The CasinoLimit dataset is a set of labeled logs collected from 114 individual attack campaigns, all performed against (copies of) the same target during the Breizh CTF 2024.
-Notably, labels are not binary, but instead describe the associated Mitre ATT&CK technique of the associated log.
+Notably, labels are not binary, but instead describe the associated MITRE ATT&CK technique of the associated log.
 The dataset is aimed at providing a basis for kill-chain analysis and attacker identification via command inspection, though it does not feature any benign behavior.

 ### Environment
 Each team was provided with an isolated environment that featured 4 Linux hosts distributed across two networks.
-Players are given ssh-credentials for the first machine and are then meant to move laterally and horizontally through the environment, finding various vulnerabilities as well as clues leading them to these vulnerabilities.
+Players are given SSH credentials for the first machine and are then meant to move laterally and horizontally through the environment, finding various vulnerabilities as well as clues leading them to these vulnerabilities.
 The authors used the [URSID](https://gitlab.inria.fr/pirat-public/ursid) tool for automated and repeatable deployment.
 All interactions from players are purely command-line based.